deltea/searchlight/CONTRIBUTING.md

 ```
 node_modules/.bin/grunt
 ```
-This will automatically run JSHint
+This command will automatically run JSHint.

 ## Pull Requests
 After I have approved your issue, you may create a pull request.
 I will review it and merge it.
-I have installed a Code Quality check, so **the check fails, I will not review the request.**
+I have installed a Code Quality check, so **the check fails, I will not review the PR.**
-Also make sure to add a ```Reset``` commit to disable debug mode and reset abilities, and a ```Fix JSHint issues``` commit to fix the JSHint linter issues, other than the ES6 issues.
+Also, make sure to add a ```Reset``` commit to disable developer mode and reset abilities, and a ```Fix JSHint issues``` commit to fix the JSHint linter issues, other than the ES6 issues.

 ## Code of Conduct
 More details in CODE_OF_CONDUCT.md.